MdFarzan/Display-IP-Details/README.md

 # Get IP
-This is a simple page to display client IP address.
+This is a simple page to display client IP address based details such as ip and geobased location.

 ## Built with
 HTML,